nilsramsperger/GroLi/README.md

 ## Test Strategy
 - The business logic should be covered by unit tests
-- Integration tests should be spanning from ViewModels to in memory storage
+- Integration tests should be spanning from ViewModels to in-memory storage
 - UI tests should be created for the main user interaction paths